Accedo-Global-Solutions/accedo-control-sdk-js/README.md

 import appgrid from 'appgrid'
 ```

-### Selected examples
+## Examples

-Find more details about usage in the documentation link above
+Below are a few examples, refer to `examples-es6.js` for more of them that you can run yourself (clone this repo then execute `npm run example`).

-#### Use the middleware to persist deviceId and sessionKey via cookies
+### Use the middleware to persist deviceId and sessionKey via cookies

 ```js
 const appgrid = require('appgrid');